Rookwork/Voyager-Choc-MX-Keycap-Adapter/README.md

 Enjoy!

 ---
 Please note I'm providing this design for free with no promise of warranty or support.

-Please also note this is not an official ZSA accessory.
+This is not an official ZSA accessory.
 ZSA can't provide support or warranty assistance for anything related to this design.